FAIRmat-NFDI/nomad-simulations/.github/pull_request_template.md

 - Related to #
 - Follow-up issues (if known):

+## Context & Links
+_Reminder: Link related issues or PRs (in the sidebar or below).
+Add short description for any needed context._

 ## Reviewer Notes

 _Anything reviewers should pay special attention to?
 Trade-offs, known limitations, or areas of uncertainty._